raspberry-varg/raspberry-varg/README.md

 ---

 ### 🖥 My current projects consist of:
-* Ascension League Professional Valorant Discord Bot, complete with a database to enhance competetor experiences.
+* `[Name Change Pending]` eSports League Professional Valorant Discord Bot, complete with a database to enhance competetor experiences.
 * Website and dashboard for Ascension League, to include news, updates, and important information, along with a dashboard for players.
 * University assignments consisting of logic and algorithms.